Yoctol/bottender/docs/channel-line-setup.md

 };
 ```

-The default webhook path is `/webhooks/line`, but you can set your own webhook path by `path` field.
-Furthur information of `webhook`, `accessToken`, and `channelSecret` will be explained in the next section.
+The default webhook path is `/webhooks/line`, but you can set your own webhook path in the `path` field.

 ## Complete LINE Channel Settings

-To make LINE bot work, you have to setup three values:
+To make a LINE bot work, you have to setup three values:
 - LINE Access Token
 - LINE Channel Secret
 - Webhook